solarbirdy/NorthshoreBikeMap/README.md

 * Addition of new bike shop icon (Eastside Ski & Sport) along East Rail Trail
 * Bike parking icon placement and other minor adjustments

+Next map release date: August 30, 2024.
+Please get feedback for this release in by August 25th.

 Previous releases:

 Changes with 1.3.1: